Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <a name="evaluationset"></a>
 ### Evaluation Set Creation

 Accurate evaluation of a trained model's performance requires the use of fresh data points that were not part of the training set.
-Contoso Mart reserved a portion of the available user-product affinity scores to create a "test set" of data points for use in model evaluation; the remaining affinity scores formed the "training set" used for hyperparameter selection and model training.
+Contoso Mart reserved a portion of the available user-product affinity scores to create a "test set" of data points for use in model evaluation; the remaining affinity scores formed the "training set" used for hyperparameter selection, feature selection (if necessary), and model training.
 This standard practice improves the odds that a model's performance on the test set will generalize to future data.

 Random splitting of observations into training and test sets may not be ideal for model evaluation.
 Contoso Mart hoped to be able to compare the performance on the model on brand new products/users vs. products and users who had many observations in the training set ("frequently-returning users").
 This was made possible by ensuring that a substantial fraction of users/products were only observed in the test set.
 Models deployed in Azure Machine Learning Studio may use the Split Data module's Recommender Split mode to automate this form of partitioning.

 <p align="center"><img src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/hybrid_recommender/screenshots/hybrid_recommender_split_data_module.PNG?raw=true"></p>

 Another common method for observation partitioning is to divide observations chronologically.
 Unlike a random split, the chronologically-defined training set would not contain any observations that might unfairly "reveal" future trends during model training.
 This mimics the real-world scenario in which the model is trained on all data available on a certain date, then tested on new data as it arrives.
 Despite these potential advantages, Contoso Mart chose not to perform a chronological split because evaluating the model would require recalculating affinity scores as additional evidence (user behaviors like purchases and reviews) accumulated over time.

+After the model has been evaluated with satisfactory results, the model can be retrained using the full dataset to maximize recommendation quality for all active users and reflecting recent trends.

 <a name="hyperparameters"></a>
 ### Hyperparameter Selection